Arif-Foysal/obsidian/Computer Networks/TCP.md

-#networking #protocol
+#networking #protocol #tcp

 >[!Links]
 >[[Tcp vs udp]]

 ### What is TCP?
 TCP stands for Transmission Control Protocol, which is a [[transport layer]] protocol.
-Transmission Control Protocol is a [[connection-oriented protocol]] for communications that helps in the exchange of messages between different devices over a network.
+Transmission Control Protocol is a [[connection oriented protocol]] for communications that helps in the exchange of messages between different devices over a network.
 The Internet Protocol (IP), which establishes the technique for sending data packets between computers, works with TCP.

 ### IP
 ![[IP-address]]